History of Brazil: Kingdom and Empire of Brazil

-In 1815, the king vested Brazil with the dignity of a united kingdom with Portugal and Algarves.
+In 1815, the king vested Brazil with the dignity of a united kingdom with Portugal and the Algarves.
 In 1817 a revolt occurred in the province of Pernambuco.
 In two months it was suppressed.

 When king João VI of Portugal left Brazil to return to Portugal in 1821, his elder son, Pedro, stayed in his stead as regent of Brazil.
-One year later, Pedro stated the reasons for the secession of Brazil from Portugal and led the Independence War, instituted a constitutional monarchy in Brazil assuming its head as Emperor Pedro I of Brazil and then returning to Portugal to fight for a constitutional monarchy and against his absolutist usurper brother Miguel I of Portugal in the Liberal Wars.
-Brazil's independence was recognized with the Treaty of Rio de Janeiro, in 1825.
+One year later, Pedro stated the reasons for the secession of Brazil from Portugal and led the War of Independence, instituted a constitutional monarchy in Brazil assuming its head as Emperor Pedro I of Brazil, and then returned to Portugal to fight for a constitutional monarchy and against his absolutist usurper brother Miguel I of Portugal in the Liberal Wars.
+Brazil's independence was recognized with the Treaty of Rio de Janeiro in 1825.

-Brazil's territorial dimensions as a nation were largely established before the independence by the Portuguese-Brazilian monarchy (House of Bragança) in 1822, with later some territorial expansion and disputes with neighboring Spanish ex-colonies.
+Brazil's territorial dimensions as a nation were largely established before independence by the Portuguese-Brazilian monarchy (House of Bragança) in 1822, with later some territorial expansion and disputes with neighboring Spanish ex-colonies.
 Today Brazil is the largest contiguous territory in the Americas.

-D. Pedro of Bragança (I of Brazil, IV of Portugal), abdicated the Brazilian Imperial throne in 1831 due to political turmoil(he was disliked by both the landed elites, who thought him too liberal and by the intellectuals, who felt he was not liberal enough), and left for Portugal to defend his daughter's D. Maria II of Portugal claim to the Portuguese throne and establish a constitutional monarchy in Portugal, leaving his five-year-old son D. Pedro II of Brazil, whose mother was Maria Leopoldina of Austria, as future Emperor of Brazil.
-During his childhood, the country was under the regency of D. Pedro's guardian José Bonifácio de Andrade e Silva who governed from 1831 to 1840 (see Early life of Pedro II of Brazil).
-This period was beset by rebellions of various motivations, such as the Sabinada, the Ragamuffin War, the Malê Revolt, Cabanagem and Balaiada, among others.
+Pedro I (IV of Portugal) abdicated the Brazilian throne in 1831 due to political turmoil (he was disliked by both the landed elites, who thought him too liberal, and by the intellectuals, who felt he was not liberal enough), and left for Portugal to defend his daughter Maria II of Portugal's claim to the Portuguese throne and establish a constitutional monarchy in Portugal, leaving his five-year-old son Pedro II of Brazil, whose mother was Maria Leopoldina of Austria, as Emperor of Brazil.
+During his childhood, the country was under the regency of Pedro's guardian José Bonifácio de Andrade e Silva, who governed from 1831 to 1840 (see Early life of Pedro II of Brazil).
+This period was beset by rebellions of various motivations, such as the Sabinada, the Ragamuffin War, the Malê Revolt, the Cabanagem, and the Balaiada, among others.
 This period ended when Pedro II was crowned at 14 years old and assumed his full prerogatives with dedication.
-Pedro II of Brazil started a parliamentary monarchy which lasted almost 50 years during which Brazil developed considerably.
+Pedro II started a parliamentary monarchy which lasted almost 50 years, during which Brazil developed considerably.